 Whenever you survey people about how many sexual partners they have had in their lifetime, you undoubtedly find a lot of variability.
-Some people report just one or two partners ever, while others report hundreds or even thousands.
+Some people report having one or two partners ever, while others report hundreds or perhaps thousands.
 How do we account for this incredible range in sexual history?
-A new study published in Social Cognitive and Affective Neuroscience suggests that it may have something to do with how our brains are “wired” to respond to sexual stimuli.
+A recent study published in Social Cognitive and Affective Neuroscience suggests that it may have something to do with how our brains are “wired” to respond to sexual stimuli.

 In this study, researchers recruited 62 men and women from college psychology courses.
 Participants ranged in age from 18-40 and most were single and heterosexual.
 All participants began by completing a survey that inquired about how many people they have had sexual intercourse with in the past year.
 “Sexual intercourse” was defined as “having a penis in the vagina or butt” for purposes of this study.

 Afterward, participants were hooked up to an electroencephalographic (EEG) device--basically, participants wore a cap covered with electrodes that was designed to record brain activity patterns.
 While wearing this device, participants were shown a series of 225 images.
 Some of the images were sexual in nature and ranged from mildly erotic (e.g., kissing) to sexually explicit (e.g., penetrative intercourse).
 Participants were also shown a series of other images that were non-sexual and varied in terms of whether they were pleasant (e.g., people skydiving), unpleasant (e.g., mutilated bodies), or neutral (e.g., portraits).
 The pleasant and unpleasant non-sexual images varied in intensity as well.